wKovacs64/drinks-gatsby/README.md

    _Tip: if desired (e.g. for production deployments), change the `CONTENTFUL_HOST` value to `cdn.contentful.com` to only see published data._

-1. Deploy to [Netlify][netlify] (or [other][zeit-now] static content
+1. Deploy to [Netlify][netlify]:
-   [host][surge.sh]):

    [![Deploy to Netlify][deploy-image]][deploy-link]

-   If your hosting platform builds the site for you (like Netlify), you'll need to configure the environment variables for the build process that match the entries in your `.env` file.
+   - Configure the environment variables for your site in your Netlify site settings so they match the entries in your `.env` file.

-   🔥 **BONUS** 🔥

-   If your hosting platform supports build event webhooks (like Netlify), create one and note the URL.
-Then, configure a webook in your Contentful space (under `Settings > Webhooks`) and provide your hosting platform build hook URL to trigger a rebuild whenever you update content in Contentful for silky smooth continuous deployment.
+   - Create a build hook and note the URL.
+Then, configure a webhook in your Contentful space (under `Settings > Webhooks`) and provide the Netlify build hook URL to trigger a rebuild whenever you update content in Contentful for silky smooth continuous deployment.

-   📩 **Feedback Form requires Netlify** 📩

-   The feedback form functionality is currently supported by [Netlify Forms][netlify-forms], so if you want to deploy your own instance to a different hosting platform, you'll need to configure your host to accept form submissions to the root of your site, or reconfigure/remove the feedback form entirely.
+   - Lastly, you may wish to add a notification for the feedback form in the form notifications section of your Netlify site settings so you are notified when someone submits feedback.

 [gatsby]: https://www.gatsbyjs.org/
 [react]: https://reactjs.org/